Close

 There are a number of conditions attached to ILR.
 Giambrone & Partners' immigration team will be able to establish whether any of the qualifying criteria apply to you, The following are examples:

 If you have ILR you can remain living in the UK.
 The advantage of applying to the EU Settlement Scheme is you can spend up to five years living outside the UK as opposed to two years under ILR.
+The deadline to apply to the EU Settlement Scheme for most people was 30 June 2021.

-From 1 January 2021 if you had permanent residence prior to obtaining Settled Status the time under permanent residence can count towards the 12-month requirement following five years permanent residence.
+From 1 January 2021 if you had permanent residence prior to obtaining Settled Status the time under permanent residence can count towards the 12-month requirement following five years of permanent residence.

 There are a number of criteria for application for British Citizenship, as follows:

-Other ways leading to British citizenship are:
+Other routes to British citizenship are:

 Giambrone & Partners' immigration teams can discuss your individual situation with you and advise you on the best route to British citizenship.
 If your application is not straightforward our lawyers will be able to assess your circumstances and provide a realistic assessment of your situation and likelihood of success.